DmitriBogdanov/hatman-game/README.md

 ## Project history

 This game was my first truly large personal project.
 The codebase underwent several style changes, switched multiple dependencies (SDL, tinyxml ➞ SDL, simple_audio, nlohmann_json, SFML ➞ SFML, UTL) and changed scope several times.
-Despite some questionable practices in its development, this project went a long way in terms of my personal improvement as a specialist due to sheer coverage and scale of building a fully custom game engine.
+Despite some questionable practices in its development (including the **incredibly** inconsistent style), this project went a long way in terms of my personal improvement as a specialist due to sheer coverage and scale of building a fully custom game engine.

 After a few years I went back to clean up the build system, add some documentation, fix a few bugs, adjust some nit-picks, cull dependencies and set up proper CMake with a Linux build using the experience gained from developing [UTL](https://github.com/DmitriBogdanov/UTL).